w3nest/w3lab/assets/doc.tutorials.quick-tour.md

 ## Dynamic Resources Linking

-One of the key features provided by the YouWol environment is its ability to dynamically install and link the necessary dependencies for your application.
+One of the key features provided by the W3Nest environment is its ability to dynamically install and link the necessary dependencies for your application.
 These dependencies come in three forms:
 *  JavaScript or WebAssembly (ESM) packages.
 *  Python packages ported by Pyodide to run in the browser.